‘It was a special project for me’: Charles McAfee reminisces history behind the architecture at McAfee pool

 The $150,000 gifted to McAfee pool ensures its legacy in Wichita.

-“$150,000 is a lot of money for us to put in to help with some of the design, help with some of the repairs, but to also really catalog the history of the architecture from Mr. McAfee,” said Wichita Parc and Rec Director Troy Houtman.
+“$150,000 is a lot of money for us to put in to help with some of the design, help with some of the repairs, but to also really catalog the history of the architecture from Mr. McAfee,” said Wichita Park and Recreation director Troy Houtman.

 Houtman says the City plans to upgrade the pool house and entryways with the funds.
 The project is expected to begin next winter.

 “There was a point in time where Mr. McAfee probably didn’t get the respect he deserved.
 For sure didn’t get the respect he deserved.
-We want to make sure his legacy is honored here in a better way than it has been before,” said District I Councilmember Brandon Johnson.
+We want to make sure his legacy is honored here in a better way than it has been before,” said Council member Brandon Johnson.

 The pool is one of many projects Charles McAfee has done in Wichita.
 He wants more young black people to become architects.
 The National Council of Architectural Registration Boards reported in 2022 only 2% of architects in the U.S. were Black.